Opened 4 years ago

 Change History (7)

-- Summary changed from Downloaded gpx data layer merges with user gpx layer to Separate Download and file GPX layers
+Summary: | Downloaded gpx data layer merges with user gpx layer → Separate Download and file GPX layers |

-- Summary changed from Separate Download and file GPX layers to [PATCH] Separate Download and file GPX layers
+Summary: | Separate Download and file GPX layers → [PATCH] Separate Download and file GPX layers |

 That was actually pretty easy.
 It looks for download.gps.mergeWithLocal (default: false) and then decides whether two layers can be merged using layer.data.fromServer.